-Zuckerberg Looks To 'Clear Up' Stance On Facebook, Fake News And The Holocaust
+Zuckerberg Looks To Clear Up Stance On Facebook, Fake News And The Holocaust

 In the Recode interview, Zuckerberg said that rather than taking down a fake news or conspiracy post or barring the user, the company would seek to minimize it.

 "Our goal with fake news is not to prevent anyone from saying something untrue — but to stop fake news and misinformation spreading across our services," Zuckerberg said.
-"If something is spreading and is rated false by fact checkers, it would lose the vast majority of its distribution in News Feed."
+"If something is spreading and is rated false by fact checkers, it would lose the vast majority of its distribution in news feed."

 Facebook would take a harder line, Zuckerberg said, if anyone published calls to violence or tried to organize any type of attacks.